Karen Handel: Political positions

 In 2014, Handel described herself as an "unwavering conservative fighter", rather than a "go-along-to-get-along" Republican.
 In the campaign for the 2014 Senate seat, she said that she would be a senator in the mold of Ted Cruz, and called on Mitch McConnell to resign from the Republican leadership of the Senate.
-In 2014, Politico described her as "a Palin-style conservative".

 President Donald Trump

 During the 115th Congress, Handel's votes aligned with President Donald Trump’s preferred positions 98.4% of the time, according to political reporting website FiveThirtyEight's online tracker.
 She deviated from Trump's position when she voted for a 2017 bill imposing sanctions on Russia, Iran, and North Korea; the bill was opposed by Trump (though he later signed it into law), but it passed the House 419–3.

 Handel voiced support for Trump's May 9, 2017, firing of FBI Director James Comey, stating, "it's been clear for some time that FBI Director Comey has lost the confidence of Republicans, Democrats, and broader institutions, and his removal as FBI Director was probably overdue".
 Regarding reports that Trump had disclosed classified information to Russia, Handel said that such reports represented "potentially a gross assumption" by the press, stating, "we have investigations underway...
 I would suggest that all of us would let the process play out, and let the facts take us where the facts take us."
 In June 2017, she said that she was troubled by some of Trump's proposed cuts to federal research funds.
 She has also criticized Trump's use of Twitter.
 In May 2018, Handel voiced her support for the Special Counsel investigation, but added: "Do it expeditiously.
 Do it fairly and justly, and move it along."